colshrapnel/phpdelusions.net/stackoverflow.md

 Besides, this attitude tramples on the most vulnerable audience - noobs and amateurs.
 Asking a good question is a skill on its own.
 And even for a professional it takes a considerable effort.
 But the same skill is expected from someone taking first feeble steps in the profession.
 Yes, doing a proper research of course must be encouraged.
 But it doesn't mean that learners should be just flipped off.
 Stack Overflow shouldn't be made into an elitist club.
 A Q&A site must be open for everyone.

 Besides, it's simply *counter-productive*.
 Why even ban people from asking a silly question?
 Especially in the current situation.
-You are probably aware of this article, [The Fall of Stack Overflow](https://observablehq.com/@ayhanfuat/the-fall-of-stack-overflow).
+You are probably aware of this recent article, [The Fall of Stack Overflow](https://observablehq.com/@ayhanfuat/the-fall-of-stack-overflow).
 It's a fact that traffic is drying up.
 Which means, Stack Overflow is less demanded as that "library of high-quality answers".
 But people who prefer assistance from a fellow human being still exist and numerous.
 It's time to embrace them.

 ### Creating better experience for those who ask